cube2222/octosql/datasources/README.md

 ## Important

 * Datasource PR's without proper tests will not be accepted.
 * It's best if you create an issue to notify everybody about what you're working on, even if you're not sure if you are able to finish it.
-Because:
-    * No work will be duplicated.
+Because no work will be duplicated.
-    * Datasources which may better fit streaming semantics (Kafka, Redis streams, Prometheus) should wait until ergonomic streaming support is designed, otherwise your code may quickly be completely rewritten.